DHRI-Curriculum/Text_Classification/sections/04-data.md

 | **3** | news   | [``, Only, a, relative, handful, of, such, rep...
 | **4** | news   | [The, jury, said, it, did, find, that, many, o...

-Next, let's see how many labels we have:
+Next, let's see how many labels we have by using the DataFrame column's `value_count` method:

 ```python
 df['label'].value_counts()